Not looking for a doula but have questions about your birth plan?

 You may be having a scheduled birth, either by induction or cesarean delivery and just to know what to expect.
 In both of these cases, having a birth plan will help immensely.
 Knowing the procedures for both, what you can say yes or no to, and what you would like to advocate for will ease any fears you may have before you are in labor.

 A doula might be out of reach due to financial concerns, or perhaps you just know that in-person doula support isn’t for you.
-However, you may find creating a birth plan is overwhelming and you just need some help working through the options.
-I completely understand and firmly believe that everyone should make decisions that are right for you and your family.
+However, you may find creating a birth plan overwhelming and you just need some help working through the options.
+I completely understand and firmly believe that everyone should make decisions that are right for them and their family.
 Pregnancy and birth is a journey unique to the individual, and I will gladly support you in whatever way you need.

 Regardless of your situation, having a birth plan is important, and I'm happy to walk you through all of the options you will have to consider.